mbnarayn/DevOps/README.md

 - Specify a Solution Name or alternatively select the check box to "Place solution and project in the same directory"
 - Click Create and select Blank Template

+# Errors During ARM Template Deployment

+### Get-ChildItem : Cannot find path JSONFileName because it does not exist

+If you get this error, select the JSON file under Solution Explorer and then in Properties pane, under Advanced change the Build Action from None to Content.
+Complete the same action for the paramaters JSON file too.

+### 'deploymentName' does not match expected pattern '^[-\w\._\(\)]+$'.

+If you get this error, change the JSON file name.
+The file name should not contain any of the above characters.
+Possibly no spaces too but I have not tested this.